autumnleaves123/info-2300-final-project/documents/design-plan.md

 [Tip: If you use card sorting for your navigation, show us that work by including a picture!]

 These will be the pages we are planning on
-* Home (top-level, maybe not in nav bar)
+* Home (top-level, maybe not in nav bar) - brief introduction to club, add listserv form, feed posts and tags for feed posts
-* About
+* About - describes the mission and goals of the club
-	* Meet the Board
+	* Meet the Board - pictures and descriptions of eboard members
-* Sign Choir - G-body info, some photos
+* Sign Choir - G-body info
-* Events - Google calendar, a makeshift calendar for class
+* Events - Google calendar [client version], a makeshift calendar for class
-* Gallery - photos of past events
+* Gallery - photos of past events, buttons to act as categories for sorting images
-* Learning (ASL signs page)
+* Learning (ASL signs page - interactive)
 	* Resources (PowerPoints and links)
-* Contact
+* Contact: information on how to contact CUDAP, add to listserv form, messaging form

 We plan to implement a navigation menu that will be our header.
 However, when the width of the browser gets below a minimum width set, we will collapse the navigation bar.